TEALSK12/introduction-to-computer-science/project_2.md

 #### Player control

 Paddles are positioned a short distance away from the side they are defending, and can only move up and down, not side to side.
 Each player should have two keys to control the movement of their paddle: one for up, and one for down.
-Paddles move at a set speed that is the same for both players can cannot be controlled.
+Paddles move at a set speed that is the same for both players.
 The player on the left will control his/her paddle with the 'w' and 's' keys.
 The player on the right will use the up arrow and down arrow keys.

 ### Required checkpoints